dalijolijo/bitserve/README.md

 You must have the following installed.

-1. Bitcoin Full Node: Any BCH node implementation
+1. Bitcore Full Node
-2. Bitdb Node: Bitdb is a universal bitcoin database that autonomously synchronizes with Bitcoin https://bitdb.network
+2. Bitdb Node: Bitdb is a universal bitcore database that autonomously synchronizes with Bitcore https://bitdb.network

 # Install